We go into some detail about this in our article How do Jetty's Renters Insurance plans work?, but we'll expand upon that information here.

 - Tablets (like an iPad)

-- Other personal electronics (including personal media players, gaming devices, headphones, or hearing aids)
+- Other personal and portable electronics (including handheld gaming devices, headphones, or hearing aids)

 Protecting you in a wider range of reimbursable situations (technical term: 'perils').
 Unlike your 'normal household belongings' such as your t-shirts, the categories of items covered under the Personal Electronics Power-Up are highly susceptible to certain situations which make a claim more likely.
 An example: drop-and-break; while it's highly unlikely that, were you to drop them, a pile of your t-shirts would somehow break, we all know the heartbreak (no pun intended) with a dropped-and-broken iPhone.